Bible Meaning: Whiteness, white mountain

 Beautiful and lush

-Moses pleaded with God to allow him to enter the Promised Land and view the spectacular Lebanon mountains.
+Moses pleaded with God to allow him to enter the Promised Land and view these spectacular mountains.
 His request was denied, however, and he was only allowed to view Israel's inheritance from east of the Jordan (Deuteronomy 3:23 - 27).

-King Solomon purchased cedar trees from Lebanon for Jerusalem's temple (1Kings 5).
+King Solomon purchased cedar trees from the area for Jerusalem's temple (1Kings 5).
 The timbers from this area were so beautiful that after the king finished the temple he built a magnificent royal building using them known as "the house of the forest of Lebanon" (1Kings 7:2).

 Turn you, and take your journey, and go to the mount of the Amorites, and unto all the places nigh thereunto, in the plain, in the hills, and in the vale, and in the south, and by the sea side, to the land of the Canaanites, and unto Lebanon, unto the great river, the river Euphrates.

-And I (Moses) besought the LORD at that time, saying . . .
+And I (Moses) besought the Lord at that time, saying . . .
 I pray thee, let me go over, and see the good land that is beyond Jordan, that goodly mountain, and Lebanon.
+But the Lord was wroth with me for your sakes, and would not hear me . . .

 His branches shall spread, and his beauty shall be as the olive tree, and his smell as Lebanon.